nicholaspatrickhill/PepperApp/README.md

 **PepperApp** was created in 2023 as my capstone project for Code Kentucky's Software Development Course 2.
+PepperApp was built using Visual Studio and .NET 7.0.

 ### DESCRIPTION
 PepperApp helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.